-This trie corresponds to the set {CANAL,CANDY,THE,THERE}.
-The character in a node means that a string in the set ends at the node.
+This trie corresponds to the set {CANAL, CANDY, THE, THERE}.
+The character in a node means that one of the strings in the set ends at the node.
 Such a character is needed, because a string may be a prefix of another string.
 For example, in the above trie, THE is a prefix of THERE.

-We can check in O(n) time whether a trie contains a string of length n, because we can follow the chain that starts at the root node.
-We can also add a string of length n to the trie in O(n) time by first following the chain and then adding new nodes to the trie if necessary.
+We can check if a trie contains a string in O(n) time where n is the length of the string, because we can follow the chain that starts at the root node.
+We can also add a new string to the trie in O(n) time using a similar idea.
+If needed, new nodes will be added to the trie.

-Using a trie, we can find the longest prefix of a given string such that the prefix belongs to the set.
-Moreover, by storing additional information in each node, we can calculate the number of strings that belong to the set and have a given string as a prefix.
+Using a trie, we can also find for a given string the longest prefix that belongs to the set.
+In addition, by storing additional information in each node, it is possible to calculate the number of strings that have a given prefix.